zoltankiss/nhl-ultimate-fan/README.md

 ## How to run locally

-Clone both this repo and the frontend React app.
+Clone both this repo and the frontend React app: https://github.com/zoltankiss/nhl-ultimate-fan-frontend

 Step #1:
 * `bundle install`